jea68/portfolio/README.md

 ## Intro
-Welcome to my GitHub!
+Welcome to my GitHub :) !
 I am a recent graduate from the University of Cambridge with a degree in Information and Electrical Engineering.
 My passion lies in the intersection of engineering, data science, and machine learning, and I enjoy tackling complex coding problems and developing innovative solutions.

-## Education
-- **MEng Engineering** | University of Cambridge
-  - *Relevant Modules:* Probabilistic Machine Learning, Deep Learning & Structured Data, Software Engineering and Design, Information Theory & Coding, Probability & Statistics, Quantum Mechanics, Accounting & Finance, and Business Economics.

 ## Personal Projects
 ### YouTube Clone (Full Stack Development)
 - **Description:** Developed a YouTube Skeleton showcasing my full-stack development skills using modern web technologies and cloud services.
 You can upload, process, and watch videos, and it also includes sign-in functions.
 - **Tech Stack:** TypeScript, Node.js, Next.js, Express.js, Docker, FFmpeg, Firebase, Google Cloud Storage, Google Cloud Pub/Sub, Google Cloud Run
 - **Links:** [Link to WebApp](https://yt-web-client-immn7fa7pa-uc.a.run.app) and [Repository](https://github.com/jea68/Youtube-Clone)
-- *(nb. google cloud services may not be running)*
+- *(nb. google cloud services may not be currently running :( )*

 ### Predicting Stock Price Movements (Machine Learning)
 - **Description:** Developed a model to predict stock price movements using data from the order book and the closing auction of the stock.